 Hear what Pam has to say about Vinyasa Krama — the style of Himalayan Pranic yoga she has been studying and teaching for over 37 years.
+Storage of prana can’t be static, because the nature of prana is to circulate.
+Vinyasa is a breathing system.

 "When I started mentoring with Pam, everything came alive for me.
 Even seemingly simple things like ujjayi breath became nuanced, profound and interesting because of her depth and breadth of understanding.